 Mathilde Marengo, PhD – IAAC

-Mathilde Marengo, PhD Architect, graduated cum laude in march 2010 from the Faculty of Architecture in Genoa, presenting a project studying the potentials of mega structures, in particular Stadiums, in the urban scape, tutored by Prof. Mosè Ricci, arch.
+Mathilde Marengo, PhD Architect, graduated Cum Laude in March 2010 from the Faculty of Architecture in Genoa, presenting a project studying the potentials of mega structures, in particular Stadiums, in the urban scape, tutored by Prof. Mosè Ricci, arch.
 Marco Carenzo.
 During her academic career she collaborated in several research projects investigating territorial and contemporary urban transformations such as ‘LUNGOILMARE: continuità, modificazione e permanenze.
 Un’ipotesi di sviluppo per 25km di fronte mare del Ponente Ligure’, scientific coordinator Prof. Arch.
 Franz Prati; research group coordinators: Prof. Arch.
 Mosè Ricci, Arch.
 Gianluca Peluffo; and “The Eco_Univercity Genoa Project”, scientific coordinators Prof. Mosè Ricci with Prof. Joerg Schroeder, Università di Genova, Technische Universitaet Munchen.
 She was also a part of the Inter-University Research team for the PRIN 2010-2011 managed by Ministry of Education, University and Research (Ministero dell’Università, dell’Istruzione e della Ricerca) RECYCLE research project, focusing on urban recycling as the generator for new infrastructure and creativity in urban contexts.
-She won a research grant co-financed by Comapgnia di San Paolo for the “Atlante Med-Net”project, and in support for the development of her PhD research, developed both at the PhD School of Architecture and Design at the University of Genoa, XXVI cycle, and the Universitat Politecnica Catalunya.
+She won a research grant co-financed by Comapgnia di San Paolo for the “Atlante Med-Net”project, and in support for the development of her PhD research, developed both at the PhD School of Architecture and Design at the University of Genoa, XXVI cycle, and the Universitat Politècnica de Catalunya.
 She obtained her International PhD title in April 2014, with “Multi City Coast.
 The evolving forms and structures of the Mediterranean multi-city.
 New models of urban thinking and perspective.”
 Since 2012 she is enrolled in the certified chamber of architects in Genoa.
-Since 2013 she has been in charge of Communication & Publications at IAAC.

 For more information on CIEE Global Architecture & Design, visit: www.ciee.org/study-abroad/spain/barcelona/global-architecture/